CityofToronto/bdit_data-sources/volumes/miovision/README.md

 ### Part II - Working Machine
 The following process is to determine if a Miovision camera is still working.
 It is different from the process above because the gap sizes used above are small and do not say much about whether a camera is still working.
-We roughly define a camera to be malfunctioning if that camera/intersection has a gap greater than 4 hours OR do not have any data after '23:00:00'.
+We roughly define a camera to be malfunctioning if that camera/intersection has a gap greater than 4 hours.
 This is checked daily by `pull_miovision` DAG, task `data_checks.check_gaps`.
 A slack notification will be sent if there's at least 1 camera that is not working.
 The function also returns a list of intersections that are not working and from what time to what time that the gaps happen which is helpful in figuring out what has happened.

 ### Identifying Questionable Data Quality